 About The Artist

 My name is Laurie Freivogel and Kiku Handmade is my glass studio located just outside Chicago, Illinois.
-While I've been creating ever since I can remember, glass fusing is relatively new to me.
+While I've been creating ever since I can remember, I only started fusing glass in 2004.
 My love of glass started when I bought a fused glass pendant at an art fair – it was the first time I had ever noticed fused glass.
 I was totally drawn in by the texture, the molten-liquid-turned-solid moment, the transparency of the vibrant turquoise balanced with the organic, opaque red inclusion.
-After our daughter was born in 2001, I quit my full time job at a computer consultancy to stay home with our two kids.
+After our daughter was born in 2001, I quit my full time job at a computer consultancy to stay home with our two kids (number 1 son was born in 1998).
 Very soon I found myself going crazy as an at-home mom with an art background and nothing to make.
 In the spring of 2004, I discovered the indie craft movement that was growing in Chicago and had an epiphany: glass.
 I bought myself a small kiln, some books and glass, set up a studio in my basement and started experimenting.
 Soon enough, I was creating humdrum pendants, earrings and pins that were lovely, but unfulfilling.
 I needed a new direction.

 My BFA is in drawing, and it was at the Milwaukee Institute of Art and Design that I fell in love with printmaking.
 Not having access to a printmaking studio after college, I had to satisfy my creativity with things I could make in a small apartment - mostly hand bound books, small drawings and paintings - until we moved to Oak Park and I had room for a proper studio.
 About a year after I learned the basics of glass fusing, I realized what I had been pining for – imagery and pattern.
 I had a small silkscreening setup in my studio already that I used mostly for fabric and thought maybe I could use it to incorporate my designs with the glass.